mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The last chapter outlined the basics.
 A 2D platformer with retro graphics aesthetics.
 The use of a code playground and phaser library.
 This section gives a very brief overview of facilitator observations in these areas.

-#### Impact of half baked game platformer
+**The half-baked starting platformer game**

-Existing research outlines the attraction of retro
+Existing research outlines the attraction of retro, (introduction) on culture and livingstone

 Half baked games, as explored in literature review,

-on culture and livingstone

 PERHAPS KEEP EACH DISCUSSION POINT HERE IN THE SECTIONS ABOVE - OR IF MORE OVERARCHING MOVE TO FINAL DISCUSSION SECTION.

 Take the example above, through use of pixel art editor, and template with small, retro themed graphics, as a designer, reduce the propensity to spend along time on asset creation as retro pixel art is quicker to make.